If your business needs money NOW, here’s every way to get small business grants in 2020.

 And we’ll also go over some of the HOT topics related to the Covid recession.
 We’ll tell you what you’ll need in order to start applying.

 And we’ll also go over the most common mistakes that we see our clients make when searching for funding for their business.

 What are Small Business Grants?

 A grant is simply a sum of money that is given for a particular purpose.

-Many people ask me, “Well, what’s the difference between a grant and loan?”
+Many people ask us, “Well, what’s the difference between a grant and loan?”

 Simple.
 A grant does not have to be paid back.
-A loan does.
+But a loan does.